Hormone Imbalance In WomenFebruary 09, 2018

 BHRT uses hormones derived from plant sources, which are easily assimilated and absorbed into cells.
 This method of treatment could be undertaken to restore hormonal levels in the body and to protect the patient from chronic diseases and menopausal symptoms.

-For more information and guidance, you can book an appointment with our GPs, Dr. Julie O’Connor and Dr. Kathy O’Sullivan, who will provide you with detailed information regarding hormonal imbalance and support you with utmost care.
+For more information and guidance, you can book an appointment with our GP, Dr. Kathy O’Sullivan, who will provide you with detailed information regarding hormonal imbalance and support you with utmost care.